bankai-development/repo_locker/README.md

 ## Getting Started

 To get this application up and running set the environment variables above and you have multiple options.

+Make sure you create a personal access token you can locate it by logging into Gihub and going to [Settings -> Developer settings -> Personal access tokens](https://github.com/settings/tokens).
+From here you can generate a token for your instance of the RepoLocker application.

+You just want to give this user repo access.

 ### 1. Get Running Quickly for Development